 TL;DR (too long; didn’t read)

 If you want to be a serious and regular bread baker, buy yourself a big bag of SAF Instant Yeast (Red package).
 Empty it into a container and keep it in the freezer, where it will keep well for a year or more.
 Use it straight from the freezer to bake.
 This yeast will work well for 95% of yeast bakes, it is added directly to the dry ingredients (no proofing) and can handle all kinds of proofing, from short to long, cold to warm.

 Now that you understand the different types of yeast, you can easily adapt any recipe for whatever yeast you have on hand …

 - If using Instant Yeast in a recipe written for active dry yeast, simply add the amount of water used for proofing directly into the bowl with the other liquids in the recipe, without proofing the yeast in it.

 - If using Active Dry Yeast in a recipe written for Instant Yeast, simply take a small portion of the liquid in the recipe and proof the yeast in it.

-- If using Rapid Rise Instant Yeast in a recipe written for Active Dry or Instant Yeast, simply replace the 1st rising period with a 10-minute rest and proceed with the recipe as written. *Again, this is not always a recommended substitution, as the short rising time means you will probably sacrifice some in terms of flavour of the finished baked goods.
+- If using the type of Rapid Rise Instant Yeast that suggests a short rest rather than a first rise and you want to use it in a recipe written for Active Dry or Instant Yeast, simply replace the 1st rising period with a 10-minute rest and proceed with the recipe as written. *Again, this is not always a recommended substitution, as the short rising time means you will probably sacrifice some in terms of flavour of the finished baked goods.
 A better option might be to proof the Rapid Rise Yeast in water to turn it into Instant Yeast (as detailed above), and proceed with the recipe, as written.
 Rapid Rise yeast is best used in recipes developed for Rapid Rise yeast and where Rapid Rise yeast is specified as the yeast of choice.